 It is common knowledge that segregated persons must pay HIGHER PRICES for the basic essentials of life, such as living quarters, and the food they eat.
 They are admitted only to MENIAL jobs, and receive LESS PAY.
 The economic cost of segregation is high.
 There is frequent DUPLICATION of school and hospital facilities.
 DISEASE and CRIME rates are the highest in such segregated over-crowded slum areas.
 POLICE and FIRE protection costs rise.
 The ENTIRE CITIZENRY suffers.

 A totally segregated society, of course, is inconceivable.
 It would suppose that we could have two governments, two educational systems, two hospital systems, even two Popes!
 To avoid such absurdities, LEGISLATION, such as the Fair Employment Practices Act, has been adopted in some States, and now there is the Supreme Court decision.
-But, irrespective of the merits or demerits of these LEGAL attempts to reduce discrimination, the only JUST, FUNDAMENTAL and PERMANENT GREEDY is the practice of INTERRACIAL JUSTICE AND CHARITY.
+But, irrespective of the merits or demerits of these LEGAL attempts to reduce discrimination, the only JUST, FUNDAMENTAL and PERMANENT REMEDY is the practice of INTERRACIAL JUSTICE AND CHARITY.